cerner/fhir.cerner.com/content/millennium/r4/financial/financial-transaction.md

 * Only the body fields mentioned below are supported.
 * When integrating your application with a client's production environment, the client will have to provide the appropriate financial-transaction-alias values to send with the financial transaction.
 * Clients must use Cerner's Revenue Cycle Patient Accounting application in order to create Financial Transactions.
-* A FinancialTransaction can only be targeted at a clinical Encounter that has related financial activity/encounters within the Cerner Revenue Cycle Patient Accounting system.
+* A financial transaction can only be targeted at a clinical Encounter that has related financial activity/encounters within the Cerner Revenue Cycle Patient Accounting system.
 * FinancialTransaction and Basic scopes are required.

 ### Authorization Types